rhonaCA/workbook/README.md

 ```

 ### **Boolean**
-Boolean can only has 2 possible values which is true and false and these are returned when two values are compared.
+Boolean can only have 2 possible values which are true and false and these are returned when two values are compared.
 ```ruby
 apple = 3
 orange = 5